 The Board Secretary, who is often the CFO, is responsible for organizing the Board meeting.
 The Secretary cannot be effective, however, without the active support of the CEO and the Board Chairman.
 Here are suggestions for reducing the stress of the process.

-There are tools available to assist the organizing and documenting Board meetings.
-There are a plethora of online tools available to assist the process.
+There are a plethora of online tools available to assist the organizing and documenting Board meetings.